Skip to content

 Scooping Lebanese hushwee- ground beef with pine nuts.

 Lebanese Hushwee (or hashweh) is a simple, modest Middle-Eastern recipe made with ground meat, cinnamon, and toasted pine nuts.
 Every family has a staple, comfort food that they go to over and over.
 For my family?
-That’s Lebanese Hushwee or Ground Beef with Pine Nuts.
+That’s Lebanese Hushwee or Ground Beef with Pine Nuts with a side of lebanese green beans.
 Packed full of flavor, but done quickly, we use it in a handful of different dishes, but also enjoy it on it’s own!

 Ingredients